 |My basil, yellow zucchini, and Japanese egglant in the bath together.|

 The vegetables could be grilled, then mixed.
-Or sautéed in the typical way.
+Or sautéed in the typical way, which I do when I’m in a hurry or don’t want to crank up that oven.
 I have, in a pinch, frozen it and brought it out in late fall so we can close our eyes and drum up summer days.
 Tell me how you make and use yours?
 For a solo cook, this is perfect.
 You can share with a vegan friend, keep some for tomorrow, cut the recipe in half, or do it all and throw containers in the freezer for lunches.
-Here’s a starter recipe:
+Eat it cold; eat it hot.
+By itself or with something meaty, grilled, and scrumptious.
+You could add a sprig of rosemary or a big pinch of ground fennel and make it your own.
+For now, here’s a starter recipe:

 3-4 Japanese eggplant (skinny long ones) or 2 medium eggplant, cut into 1″ cubes

 3 zucchini and 3 yellow squash, cut into 1″ cubes